Audio-Described VersionDownload a folder of audio files. Open the files in your preferred mp3 player to listen to each section of the brochure.

-Oasis Visitor Center is in the north, right outside of the park off of Route 62.
+The Joshua Tree National Park Visitor Center is in the north, right outside of the park in the town of Twentynine Palms, CA.

-Joshua Tree Visitor Center is west of the Oasis Visitor Center in the north, right outside of the park off of Route 62.
+The Joshua Tree Visitor Center is west of the Joshua Tree National Park Visitor Center in the town of Joshua Tree, CA.

 Cottonwood Visitor Center is the the southern section of the park, more or less close to the center of the southern border off of Pinto Basin Road.

 Most services, amenities and activities are within the northwest quadrant of the park and are indicated with map symbols, such as camping, picnicking, drinking water, medical facility, ranger station, emergency telephone and self-guiding trail.
 The park has unpaved roads, 4-wheel drive roads and hiking trails.
 Backcountry permits are required at many places within the northwest quadrant.

 Desert Hot Springs, Palm Springs, Cathedral City, Rancho Mirage, Palm Desert, Indio and Coachella in the west.

 Morongo Valley, Yucca Valley, Joshua Tree and Twenty Palms are northwest and north of the park.

 Transition ZoneIn this ecological melting pot, two great deserts, the Mojave and Colorado, blend together in a vibrant landscape featuring plants and animals representative of both.